 Places to eat and drink in Rotterdam

 I've listed my favourite places we've eaten at on our previous visits to Rotterdam.
 The list isn't very long as we've often eaten too much at Fenix Food Factory or we've eaten a big breakfast or had lunch at the hotel (speaking of which I do recommend Hotel New York for lunch though maybe make a reservation if it's a weekend), but here are the highlights including some great bars for evening drinks.
+(And if you'd like to know more about the craft beer scene in Rotterdam, check out this post.)

 I make no apologies for this cake shop/cafe being top of my places to eat in Rotterdam.
 I could live off their white chocolate brownie, or "blondie".
 Please can you buy me some and send it to me in Amsterdam?
 Thanks!